BEiT: BERT Pre-Training of Image Transformers

 \subsection{Image Classification}

 The image classification task classifies input images to various categories.
-We evaluate \our{} on the ILSVRC-2012 ImageNet dataset~\citep{imagenet} with 1k classes and $1.3$M images, and the CIFAR-100~\citep{cifar100} benchmark with 100 classes and 60k images.
+We evaluate \our{} on the ILSVRC-2012 ImageNet dataset~\citep{imagenet} with 1k classes and $1.3$M images.
 We directly follow the most of hyperparameters of DeiT~\citep{deit} in our fine-tuning experiments for a fair comparison.
 We reduce fine-tuning epochs compared with training from scratch, as \our{} has been pre-trained.
 Accordingly, we use a larger learning rate with layer-wise decay.
 The detailed hyperparameters are summarized in Appendix~\ref{app:finetune:cls}.

-Table~\ref{tbl:results:cls} reports top-1 accuracy on image classification.
+Table~\ref{tbl:results:cls:imagenet} reports top-1 accuracy on image classification.
 We compare \our{} with vision Transformers trained by random initialization, supervised pre-training, and previous self-supervised learning methods.
 All the compared models are base-size, except iGPT has 1.36B parameters.
 Pre-training is conducted on ImageNet for the comparison purpose, except ViT-JFT300M is pretrained on Google's in-house $300$M images.

-Compared with the models trained by random initialization, we find that pre-trained \our{} significantly improves performance on both datasets.
-Notably, on the smaller CIFAR-100 dataset, ViT trained from scratch only reaches $48.5\%$ accuracy~\citep{mocov3}.
-In comparison, \our{} achieves $90.1\%$ with the help of pre-training.
-The results indicate that \our{} can greatly reduce the requirement of annotation efforts. \our{} also improves the performance on ImageNet, which shows the effectiveness under the rich-resource setting.
+Compared with the models trained by random initialization, we find that pre-trained \our{} significantly improves performance on both datasets. \our{} improves the performance on ImageNet, which shows the effectiveness under the rich-resource setting.